-Cabana Beach is one of few lakeshore properties that has title to private land right on the lakeshore.The 500-foot, warm sandy beach is available exclusively for the use of Cabana Beach patrons.A roped-off swim area designates a suggested safe swim area, and a limited number of boat moorings have been placed for customers to moor small boats (moor and swim at own risk).
-A concrete ramp for launching small watercraft is also available at the beach
+Cabana Beach is one of few lakeshore properties that has title to private land right on the lakeshore.The 500-foot, warm sandy beach is available exclusively for the use of Cabana Beach patrons.A roped-off swim area designates a suggested safe swim area, and a limited number of boat moorings may be used by customers to moor small boats on a first come first served basis.
+(Customers moor and swim at own risk).
+A concrete boat ramp for launching motorized watercraft is located down the street (about 1/2 south on Lakeshore Drive).

 Washrooms, Showers, Laundry